recruit-lifestyle/FloatingView/README.md

 # FloatingView
 The Android project is View to display information such as chat in front.
-To API Level 14 or later are supported
+To API Level 14 or higher are supported

 ## Screenshots
 ![](./screenshot/animation.gif)